rust-lang/rust/docs/dev/debugging.md

 - Navigate to `crates/ra_lsp_server/src/main_loop.rs` and add a breakpoint to the `on_task` function.

-- Go back to the `[Extension Development Host]` instance and hover over a rust variable and your breakpoint should hit.
+- Go back to the `[Extension Development Host]` instance and hover over a Rust variable and your breakpoint should hit.

 ## Demo